opencorenmr/opencorenmr-docs/blog/20190206-300minus/linearity-correction.md

 # Linearity correction

+### Preparation

+- In this example, we are interested in compensating the non-linear behavior on channel #3.
+- Here, we generte a sawtooth pulse and send it to a power amplifier.
+- We pick up a tiny fraction of the signal transmitted out of the power amplifier toward the probe using a coupler, and feed the pick-up signal to the input port of the receiver.
+- During application of the pulse, we carry out data sampling.
+- Of course, we need to be careful not to feed too much power into the receiver.
+We usually use a 50 dB directional coupler, so that only 1/100000 of the transmitting power comes into the receiver.
+- In addition, we need to make sure that the signal being monitored does not saturate any parts of the receiving modules; you may need to insert an attenuator somewhere.

 ### Data acquisition
-- In this example, we are interested in compensating the non-linear behavior on channel #3.

 - The following pulse program is used.

 ```